fullstackleo777/bash-scripts/README.md

 ## Instructions

 These scripts are modular and can be saved in a `~/bin/` directory for easy access.
+Save as `.sh` files.

-Make them executable with:
+Make them executable with: `chmod +x script_name.sh `

-`chmod +x script_name.sh `
+## Automate Everything, Control The System